 - Timber, leather, linen, soft metallic colours, rustic timbers, wallpaper and touchable textiles.

-- Designs such as the Colorado, on display in Aveley.
+- Designs such as the Colorado, and Bodega Bay, on display in Baldivis.

 Inspired by the upmarket beach houses of Long Island, New York’s famed summer playground, our Hamptons designs are elegant and sophisticated.
 Much of their appeal lies in the comfort and layers of detail, with inviting rooms, classic features and a delicate colour palette.